mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

                 epoch, batch_idx * training_batch_size, len(training_dataset),
                 100 * batch_idx / len(training_loader), loss.item()))
         train_losses.append(loss.item())

+        #Append the index of the current image
         train_counter.append((batch_idx * training_batch_size) + ((epoch - 1) * len(training_dataset)))

-This last section for the training function is just a print statement so you can see how training is progressing.
+This last section for the training function is just a print statement to show you how training is progressing.
 It triggers every 5000 images as batch_idx (which increments by 1) % 100 is only equal to 0 every 100 batches and 100 x 50 (the batch size) = 5000.
 As you probably know, when using .format, the {} each take a variable.
-The format of this is basically telling you what epoch you are at (epoch), what the current value is (batch_idx * training_batch_size) out of the total length of the set(len(training__dataset)), the percentage you are through the current epoch (calculated by dividing the current batch index by the total batches in the loader), and then the loss for this batch.
+The format of this is basically telling you what epoch you are at (epoch), what the current image index is (batch_idx * training_batch_size) out of the total length of the set(len(training__dataset)), the percentage you are through the current epoch (calculated by dividing the current batch index by the total batches in the loader), and then the loss for this batch.

-We then append the loss to the list of training loss values as well as the index of the current image we are at multiplied by the total epochs.
-This gives an index of te current image out of the entire training process.
+We then append the current training loss value (loss.item()) to the list of all training loss values (train_losses).
+To be able to match up the loss value to where it occurred, we also have to store the index of the current image as well.
 For the current image, (batch_idx * training_batch_size) is how far we are in the current epoch and ((epoch - 1) * len(training_dataset)) is how many values we've gone through with the previous epochs.
-Add them together and you have current values + previous values = total values gone so far.
+Add them together and you have current values + previous values = total values used to train so far.
 We will use these two lists later to graph the training loss.

-With that we have finished the testing function.
+With that we have finished the training function.
 Now we just need to finish the testing function and the main and we'll be done!

 ### Training and Testing - Making the Testing Function
-Now we are creating the testing function which will be used to actually test our neural network as its training.
+Now we are creating the testing function which will be used to actually test our neural network as it's training.
 If the training function is built correctly, we'll hopefully get good results!
 Here's the code for this section:

     def test():
         test_loss = 0